emqx/emqx-docs/en_US/advanced/cli.md

 ## plugins command

 The plugins command is used to load, unload, and query plugin applications.
-EMQ X Broker extends authentication and customization through plugins.
+EMQX Broker extends authentication and customization through plugins.
 The plugin configuration is located in the directory of `etc/plugins/` .

 | Command                    | Description      |
 | -------------------------- | ---------------- |